Photo of Nozy, a Restaurant in Saint-Henri

-Saint-Henri’s Nozy is the kind of small, no-fuss Japanese spot that regulars swear by.
-Chef Nozomu Takeuchi, originally from Hokkaido, opened this 20-seat neighbourhood restaurant in 2015 with a simple goal: to serve home-style Japanese food—the kind you’d find in kitchens across Japan, not just sushi counters.
+Nozy is the kind of small Japanese spot that regulars swear by.
+Chef Nozomu Takeuchi, originally from Hokkaido, first opened his 20-seat neighbourhood restaurant in Saint-Henri in 2015 with a simple goal: to serve home-style Japanese food—the kind you’d find in kitchens across Japan, not just sushi counters.
+Takeuchi moved Nozy to La Petite-Patrie in 2025, but it's still the exact same quality.

 The menu leans into teishoku-style meals, where a main dish is served with rice, miso soup, and a rotation of seasonal side dishes.
 Expect options like chirashi bowls layered with fresh salmon, sweet shrimp, and quail egg, karaage fried chicken that crackles on first bite, and a seafood-packed kaisen don for sashimi lovers.
 The omakase experience on Friday nights is a standout—an ever-changing, chef’s-choice tasting menu that draws in die-hards.